-- Milton Keynes currently has four permitted sand and gravel sites.
-Estimated reserves as of 31 December 2013 cannot be published for confidentiality reasons but are known to be limited. - Sales increased year on year between 2006 and 2010, however have decreased since 2011.
-Actual sales figures cannot be identified for confidentiality reasons. - In 2009 0.925 Mt of sand and gravel was sold in the Milton Keynes Buckinghamshire sub-region, of which 0.404 Mt was exported.
-0.242 Mt of sand and gravel was imported, leaving an export/import balance of -0.162 Mt; making the sub-region a net exporter. - The average aggregate sales for the most recent ten year period (2004 2013) and three year period (2011 2013) are 0.12Mtpa and 0.14Mtpa respectively. - The sand and gravel provision rate being taken forward in the emerging MLP is 0.17Mtpa (based on the three year average sales 2010 - 2012).
+Milton Keynes has three permitted sand and gravel sites.
+Estimated reserves as of 31 December 2014 cannot be published for confidentiality reasons but are known to be limited.

+Sales increased year on year between 2005 and 2010, however have decreased since 2011.
+Actual sales figures cannot be identified for confidentiality reasons.

+In 2009 (the most recent figures available) 0.925 million tonnes (Mt) of sand and gravel was sold in the Milton Keynes - Buckinghamshire sub-region, of which 0.404 Mt was exported.
+0.242 Mt of sand and gravel was imported, leaving an export/import balance of -0.162 Mt; making the sub-region a net exporter.

+The average aggregate sales for the most recent ten-year period (2005 - 2014) and three-year period (2012 - 2014) are 0.13 million tonnes per annum (Mtpa) and 0.11Mtpa respectively.

+The sand and gravel provision rate being taken forward in the emerging MLP is 0.17Mtpa (based on the three year average sales 2010 - 2012).
 Local factors affecting the supply and demand for sand and gravel were also considered when determining the provision.
-It was found, for example, the level of demand meant it was not necessary to factor in any additional growth. - Currently there are insufficient permitted reserves to maintain the government recommended seven year landbank based on the 0.17Mtpa provision rate.
-To address this, four sites for sand and gravel extraction have been put forward for allocation in the emerging MLP which, subject to planning permission, have the potential to increase the landbank significantly.
+It was found, for example, the level of demand meant it was not necessary to factor in any additional growth.

+Currently there are insufficient permitted reserves to maintain the government recommended seven-year landbank based on the 0.17 Mtpa provision rate.
+To address this, four sites for sand and gravel extraction have been put forward for allocation in the emerging MLP that, subject to planning permission, have the potential to increase the landbank significantly.